Mansfield Park: Impropriety

 Austen's presentation of the intense debate about theatre tempts the reader to take sides and to miss the ambiguities.
 Edmund, the most critical voice, is actually an enthusiastic theatre-goer.
 Fanny, the moral conscience of the debate, "believed herself to derive as much innocent enjoyment from the play as any of them".
 She thought Henry the best actor of them all.
 She also delighted in reading Shakespeare aloud to her aunt Bertram.

 Stuart Tave emphasises the challenge of the play as a test of the characters' commitment to propriety.
 The priggish Mrs. Norris sees herself as the guardian of propriety.
 She is trusted as such by Sir Thomas when he leaves for Antigua, but fails completely by allowing the preparation for Lovers' Vows.
 Edmund objects to the play, believing it somehow improper, but fails to articulate the problem convincingly.
 His intense objection to an outsider being brought in to share in the theatricals is not easy for the modern reader to understand.
 Mr Rushworth's view, that "we are a great deal better employed, sitting comfortably here among ourselves, and doing nothing", is affirmed only by Sir Thomas himself.

-Fanny alone understands the deepest propriety; she knows from her penetrating observations of the household that the acting will dangerously inflame the emotions of the actors, but she lacks the strength to persuade the others.
+Fanny alone understands the depth of impropriety in what is proposed; she knows from her penetrating observations of the household that the acting will dangerously inflame the emotions of the actors, but she lacks the strength to persuade the others.
 During rehearsals, Fanny observes the ongoing flirtation between Henry and the about-to-be-married Maria, "Maria acted well, too well."
 She also sees the sexual tension and attraction between Edmund and Mary as they play the part of the two lovers.
 This fills her with misery but also jealousy.
-Later, Mary describes to Fanny her favorite episode, playing the dominant role of Amelia with Edmund as Anhalt her besotted admirer.
+Later, Mary describes to Fanny her favorite episode, playing the dominant role of Amelia with Edmund as Anhalt, her besotted admirer.
 "I never knew such exquisite happiness ...
 Oh! it was sweet beyond expression."

 Tave points out that, in shutting down Lovers' Vows, Sir Thomas is expressing his hidden hypocrisy and myopia.
 His concern is with an external propriety, not the principles that motivate moral behaviour.
 He is content to destroy the set and props without considering what had led his children to put on such a play.
 Only later does he come to understand his shortcomings as a parent.